karascr/Helpful-tools/capture_frames_from_video/README.md

-This code gets a video file and saves frames from it.
+This script gets a video file and saves frames from it.
-Frames will be saved in to a file named as video file's name.
+Script creates a folder and .

 ### parameters ###